 Babies, toddlers, and children up to age 7 have thinner skulls and their ear canals are smaller.
 Children can’t filter the Radio Frequency Electro Magnetic Fields (RF-EMF) to protect their RAPIDLY developing brain.

-This can significantly interfere with the function of the central nervous system and many studies are indicating the risk of cancer with RF-EMF exposure.
+This can significantly interfere with the function of the central nervous system.
+Additionally, many studies indicate the risk of cancer with RF-EMF exposure.

 Screen Alternatives to Support Sensory Processing

-Easy ways to improve sensory processing and sleep are through sensory play, physical activity, movement, and outdoor play.
+Screen time alternatives to support sensory processing, self-regulation, and sleep are easy!
+Get kids moving through sensory play, physical activity, movement, and outdoor play.

 At home or in schools, proprioceptive heavy work activities have powerful effects on the nervous system.
 Giving input to the muscles and joints improves focus and attention and helps with self-regulation.

-Simple changes in position, such as working at a vertical surface or on the floor, also helps kids’ bodies and nervous systems.
+Simple changes in position, such as working at a vertical surface or playing and learning while lying on the floor, also helps kids’ bodies and nervous systems.

 Vestibular input from balance and movement activities helps direct the nervous system, which also supports visual development.